Noisy Neighbors: Plot

 But peace does not last.
 When Eddie’s pet rabbit escapes across the Carstairs lawn, Mary and Eddie’s reunion delights the young couple, but enrages Colonel Carstairs, who demands the Monarchs leave his property.
 Yet later that night, softened by Mary’s birthday, the Colonel sends an invitation to the Monarchs, hoping to make her happy.
 To everyone’s surprise, the vaudeville family proves the life of the party.
 Eddie and Joseph perform dazzling magic tricks, Marie gathers admirers, and even the Colonel warms slightly to Timothy’s sincerity.
 Eddie and Mary’s romance blossoms further, though a quarrel and the revelation of Timothy’s true Van Revel identity soon reignite the old animosity.

 Jealous David fans the flames by summoning his mountaineer relatives, who storm the Van Revel mansion intent on bloodshed.
 Colonel Carstairs, attempting to prevent violence, is locked away by the intruders.
 Mary escapes and warns Eddie and his family.
 Though unarmed, the Monarchs fall back on their stagecraft—terrifying the superstitious mountaineers with floating skeletons, vanishing cabinets, and comic illusions until they are routed.
-With the law, led by Ebenezer (Russell Simpson), arriving to round up the clan, Eddie emerges as the unlikely hero.
+With the law, led by Ebenezer, arriving to round up the clan, Eddie emerges as the unlikely hero.

 The next day, in a symbolic gesture, a Carstairs and a Van Revel once again play croquet together, while Eddie and Mary sit contentedly arm in arm.
 Mary declares with relief that their families will never quarrel again.
 But when Timothy insists that Colonel Carstairs’ last croquet ball was frozen, and the Colonel hotly denies it, the feud threatens to erupt once more as the two patriarchs shake fists under each other’s noses.